“The privilege of a lifetime is being who you are.”

 back to yourself.

 You feel stuck and are not sure how you are going to get through a transition such as the loss of a loved one to death or the end of a relationship, an alarming diagnosis, or a career disruption.
-In addition to individual challenges, all of us are reckoning with the collective trauma caused by the global pandemic.
+In addition to individual challenges, we are all reckoning with the collective trauma in global health, national and local politics, and environmental concerns.
 Even changes that would otherwise be joyful—becoming a parent, getting married, starting a new job, building new friendships—can feel stressful.

-I will support you in finding your focus and your joy amidst the complications of life.
+I will support you in finding your focus and your joy amidst the stress and complications of life.

 How I Work